google-research/circuit_training/docs/PLACEMENT_COST.md

 -   `set_canvas_size(width: float, height: float) -> Status` : Sets the size of
     the placement area (canvas).
 -   `set_congestion_smooth_range(range: int)` : Set the number of neighboring
-    rows and columns to distribute the calculated congestion for a cell
+    rows and columns to distribute the calculated routing congestion for a cell
 -   `set_placement_grid(columns: int, rows: int) -> Status` : Sets the number of
     columns and rows used by placement.
 By default, there are 100 rows and 100 columns.